Local Escapes

 Blue Mountains

-Perfect for big tent camping or backpack camping, Ignar Campground is a first-in-best-served kind of place.
-You’ll find around eight (unmarked) campsites with one mega campsite that can fit up to 20 people and four to five tents.
-This site is also a popular stop for walkers and mountain bike riders following the Wentworth Falls to Woodford Trail and the nearby dam on Ingar Creek is perfect for swimming, paddling and lilo-ing (you might also be lucky enough to spot an eastern water dragon sunning itself on the creek bank).
-More info is here
+Perfect for big-tent or backpack camping, Ignar Campground is a two-hour drive from Sydney, and a first-in-best-dressed kind of spot.
+You’ll find around eight (unmarked) campsites, alongside one mega campsite that can fit up to 20 people (and four to five tents).
+This site is also a popular stop for walkers and mountain bike riders following the Wentworth Falls to Woodford Trail.

 Wingello State Forest